MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P04-Building-The-Post-Cell/content.md

 > [action]
 > Set the `Identifier` of the cell to `postCell` in the cell's `Identity Inspector`.

 Now we have all the UI built out to display the information we'll be getting from the API.
+Check out the completed custom cell below.
+Note that your constraints may not exactly match what is shown below.
+The important thing is that the layout matches, and that you followed the constraints properly as described in this section.

 > [solution]
 > ![Completed custom cell](assets/custom-cell.png)